 The Printworks

-Tucked away in the America Ground neighbourhood – a secret highlight of a visit to Hastings – is this artsy b&b on the top two floors of a former newspaper office with an eclectic appeal.
-There are two spacious rooms, both looking out over the rooftops of Hastings to the castle, and a vaulted lounge guests are free to use and where breakfast is served.
+Tucked away in the America Ground neighbourhood – a secret highlight of Hastings – is this artsy B&B on the top two floors of a former newspaper office with an eclectic appeal.
+There are two spacious rooms, both looking out over the rooftops of Hastings to the castle.
+Breakfast is served in the vaulted guests’ lounge.
 Check into The Printworks

 Looking glass lodge